hmesha/docker-tutorial/tomcat8/README.md

 ##Deploy Web Application

-On start, Docker container copies war files available at mount point '/tmp/deployment' to $CATALINA_HOME/webapps directory of tomcat.
+On start, Docker container copies war files available at mount point (e.g. '/tmp/tomcat/deployment') to $CATALINA_HOME/webapps directory of tomcat.
 To deploy web application(s) to this tomcat instance, create a host directory to contain all your war files, copy the war file(s) into it and include mapping in the run command to this docker mount point as shown below.

-'cp web-application.war /tmp/deployment'
+'cp web-application.war /tmp/tomcat/deployments'

-'docker run --cap-add SYS_ADMIN -p 8080:8080 -id -v /sys/fs/cgroup:/sys/fs/cgroup:ro -v /tmp/deployment:/tmp/deployment:ro --name tomcat8 hmesha/tomcat8'
+'docker run --cap-add SYS_ADMIN -p 8080:8080 -id -v /sys/fs/cgroup:/sys/fs/cgroup:ro -v /tmp/tomcat/deployments:/tmp/tomcat/deployments:ro --name tomcat8 hmesha/tomcat8'

 ##Start and Stop The Docker Container